CoreyWarren/florasora.com/readme.md

 & winenv/Scripts/Activate.ps1
 ```
 > Yes, the "&" is necessary.
-Why?
-No freaking clue, but it just happened to run like that once and I don't know how else to get the **(winenv)** to run!

 ```bash